-- (10) Employees who deliver training and assessment in VET units and courses must have: - a. vocational competencies at least to the level being delivered and assessed; - b. current industry skills directly relevant to the training and assessment being provided; - c. current knowledge and skills in vocational training and learning that informs their training and assessment; and - d. the training and assessment credential specified in Item 2 or Item 3 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - (11) Employees who conduct assessments only, and do not deliver training, in VET units and courses must have:
+- (10) Persons who deliver training and assessment in VET units and courses must have: - a. vocational competencies at least to the level being delivered and assessed; - b. current industry skills directly relevant to the training and assessment being provided; - c. current knowledge and skills in vocational training and learning that informs their training and assessment; and - d. the training and assessment credential specified in Item 2 or Item 3 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - (11) Persons who conduct assessments only, and do not deliver training, in VET units and courses must have:

-- a. vocational competencies at least to the level being delivered and assessed; - b. current industry skills directly relevant to the training and assessment being provided; - c. current knowledge and skills in vocational training and learning that informs their training and assessment; and - d. the training and assessment credential specified in Item 2, or Item 3, or Item 5 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - (12) Industry experts may also be involved in the assessment judgement, working alongside the trainer and/or assessor who remains responsible for the assessment judgement. - (13) Employees who deliver training and assessment under the supervision of a trainer and who do not determine assessment outcomes in VET units and courses must have: - a. the training and assessment credential specified in Item 6 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - b. has vocational competencies at least to the level being delivered and assessed. - c. has current industry skills directly relevant to the training and assessment being provided; and - d. must have an approved supervision plan in place until the training and assessment schedule is obtained.
+- a. vocational competencies at least to the level being delivered and assessed; - b. current industry skills directly relevant to the training and assessment being provided; - c. current knowledge and skills in vocational training and learning that informs their training and assessment; and - d. the training and assessment credential specified in Item 2, or Item 3, or Item 5 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - (12) Industry experts may also assist in training delivery and/or the assessment judgement, working alongside the trainer and/or assessor to conduct the training and/or assessment. - (13) Persons who deliver training and assessment under the supervision of a trainer and who do not determine assessment outcomes in VET units and courses must have: - a. vocational competencies at least to the level being delivered and assessed. - b. current industry skills directly relevant to the training and assessment being provided; - c. an approved supervision plan in place until the training and assessment schedule is obtained; and - d. either: - i. hold the relevant training and assessment credential specified in Item 6 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015; or - ii. be actively working towards a training and assessment credential specified in Item 8 of Schedule 1 of the Standards for Registered Training Organisations (RTOs) 2015. - (14) Under the Standards for Registered Training Organisations (RTOs) 2015, an individual is considered to be actively working towards a training and assessment credential if they are enrolled in, have commenced, and are making satisfactory progress toward completing the credential within two years of commencement.